rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![GLBR architecture 2](/img/glbr-architecture-overview-2.png)

-*The above figure display resources that are parts of the hypervisor and on-premises components that can be protected.*
+*The above figure displays resources that are parts of the hypervisor and on-premises components that can be protected.*

 > ***Note:***
 > In the current HPE Developer website, there is a single resource categorized as v1alpha1 that will be used to register, unregister, and update the hypervisor-manager.
 The current supported hypervisor-manager is VMware vCenter, and it contains the cluster, virtual machines, and datastore used for the source of data-protection.
 The hypervisor-manager enabled HPE GreenLake Backup and Recovery to discover the vCenter which control the assets for data protection.
 This a crucial discovery will lead to application of protection-policy, setup the schedule, assign the protection-store where the copy protections will be allocated, and rest of the data protection operations.